The Grace Bay Club resort on the beautiful island of Providenciales

 Mosquitoes

-The Turks and Caicos can have mosquito problems at certain times and at certain areas.
-Heavy rains (typically once or twice per year) are the primary determining factor on mosquito density.
+The Turks and Caicos can have mosquito problems at certain times and in certain areas.
+Heavy rains (typically once or twice per year) are the primary determining factor of mosquito density.

 The beautiful beach and ocean at Leeward Beach in the Turks and Caicos